Tasmanian Tigers (women's cricket): 2009–present: Twenty20 Cup and Women's National Cricket League

 Tasmania joined the Australian Women's Twenty20 Cup as Tasmanian Roar for the 2009–10 season, finishing bottom of the table.
 They joined the WNCL for the 2010–11 season, but again finished bottom.
 Tasmania's best finish in the Twenty20 Cup came in its final season, 2014–15, when they finished fourth.
+On 4 June 2018, Cricket Tasmania announced that the name of the team would change to the Tasmanian Tigers, aligning their branding with the men's team.

 They finished third in the WNCL in 2018–19 and 2020–21.
 They won their first WNCL title in 2021–22, topping the group stage before beating South Australia in the final by 9 wickets.
 They defended their title in 2022–23, again beating South Australia in the final.

-On 4 June 2018, Cricket Tasmania announced that the name of the team would change to the Tasmanian Tigers, aligning their branding with the men's team.
+They won the title again in 2023-24 season for third year straight against Queensland by 6 wickets.

 Grounds

 Tasmania's first recorded home match against Victoria Women's Cricket Association President's XI was played at the North West Tasmania Cricket Association Ground in Burnie.
-Since 2008, when they started to play regular matches, Tasmania have predominantly used Blundstone Arena (formerly Bellerive Oval) in Hobart.
+Since 2008, when they started to play regular matches, Tasmania have predominantly used Bellerive Oval in Hobart.
 They have also used other grounds in Hobart such as Lindisfarne Oval, New Town Oval, the TCA Ground, Kingston Beach Oval and Kingston Twin Ovals.
 Outside Hobart, they have also played occasional matches at NTCA Ground and York Park, both in Launceston.

 Both of Tasmania's home matches in the 2019–20 WNCL were played at the TCA Ground.
-They played three 2020–21 WNCL home games at Blundstone Arena and two at Kingston Twin Ovals, whilst in 2021–22 and 2022–23 they only used Blundstone Arena for their home matches.
+They played three 2020–21 WNCL home games at Blundstone Arena and two at Kingston Twin Ovals, whilst since the 2021–22 season they only used Blundstone Arena for their home matches.

 Players

 Current squad

-Based on squad announced for the 2022/23 season.
+Based on squad announced for the 2025/26 season.
 Players in bold have international caps.